Picturesque Scenery / 絶景

 Biwako Terrace (Otsu City)

-Located in Shiga Prefecture, Lake Biwa is not only the largest freshwater lake in Japan, it is also Japan’s oldest lake in general, with a long history of about 4 million years, and is one of only about 20 ancient lakes in the world.
-Biwako Terrace is a terrace area located in Biwako Valley, 1,100 meters above sea level and about 5 minutes by ropeway from the foot of the mountain.
-The Grand Terrace and North Terrace have pools with water at the end of the wooden decks, offering a spectacular view that seems to connect the terrace to Lake Biwa stretched out below.
-Because of the difference in elevation, a sea of clouds can sometimes be seen.
+Located in Shiga Prefecture, Lake Biwa is both the largest freshwater and the oldest lake in Japan, with a long history for about 4 million years, and is one of 20 ancient lakes in the world.
+Biwako Terrace is a terrace located in Biwako Valley, 1,100 meters above sea level and about 5 minutes ropeway ride from the foot of the mountain.
+A marvelous sea of clouds might be expected due to the elevation difference.
+Both the Grand and the North spacious wooden terraces are at your service to enjoy the spectacular view of Lake Biwa stretched out below.
+The difference in elevation may cause sea of the clouds.

 Click here for more on Lake Biwa